EDS and Hypermobility: How Compression Clothing Can Help

 Tips for Choosing and Wearing EDS Compression Clothing

 • Check reviews and testimonials.
-If you suffer from Ehlers-Danlos syndrome, you can’t afford to leave your clothing to chance.
+If you suffer from Ehlers-Danlos syndrome, you cannot afford to leave your clothing to chance.
 Ideally, you will discuss EDS compression clothing with your doctor to see if it suits your condition and to get some recommendations.
 Additionally, doing some research on forums and even reading product reviews online will help you understand which items are best suited for your EDS hypermobility.

 • Follow instructions to put on EDS compression clothing.
 Sometimes, tight items of clothing can be tricky to put on and remove, especially in the case of compression stockings and tights.
 Follow the manufacturers’ guides and tips on how to put them on correctly to make sure they fit right and that you don’t damage them in the process.

-• The Best Compression Socks for EDS
+The Best Compression Socks for EDS

 For patients suffering from EDS affecting their ankle and toe joints, compression socks are a great way to add support and stability.
-They will feel reassuring throughout the day and can prevent or reduce chronic pain.
+They will feel reassured throughout the day and can prevent or reduce chronic pain.
 Moreover, compression socks, tights and stockings better support your muscles and your blood flow, reducing swelling and discomfort.

 Regardless of the EDS compression socks you choose, always ensure that they fit you well and that you care for them as advised.
 This will give you the best possible compression benefits, all while increasing the life of your favorite pairs of socks to keep fighting the symptoms of hypermobile EDS.